 The Authority has an Executive Board that is responsible to the Governing Board for the administration and management of Authority affairs and for the provision of assistance and advice to the Governing Board.
 The Executive Board may enter into contracts with other entities.
 The Executive Board is required to adhere to the budget adopted by the Governing Board.
 The Executive Board is comprised of nine voting members.
 The current voting members consist of representatives from the following: the County, the City of San Rafael, the City of Novato, Fire Services, Police Departments, the Ross Valley agencies, the Southern Marin cities and towns, the County Sheriff and Special Districts.
 No action shall be taken by the Executive Board except upon an affirmative vote of five voting members.
 All members of the Executive Board serve two-year terms and may be reappointed, except for the County Sheriff or his/her designee, who serves as a voting member on an indefinite basis.

 An Executive Officer and an Operations Officer serve the Authority via contract.
 Brief biographies follow:

 Maureen Cassingham, Executive Officer, has been the Executive Officer of the Authority since December, 2007 and has more than 35 years’ experience working with local governments and public agencies.

-Pat Echols, Operations Officer, has worked for the County for 8 years.
-He has extensive experience in public works and serves as Assistant Director of Public Works supervising the Communications Division.
+Ernest Klock, Operations Officer, has worked for the County for 17 years.
+He has extensive experience in engineering services in the delivery of over $200M in infrastructure projects and serves as Assistant Director of Public Works supervising the Communications Division.